 Many lenders offer an online preapproval process so you can compare rates without committing.
 Apply to several and pick the best offer.
 Once you choose a lender to refinance your car loan, ask about the information and documents the lender needs to process your loan application.

 You can apply online with most lenders or visit a branch if you want a loan from a bank or credit union.
 Once you submit your application, the lender will review it and run a credit check to determine if you qualify for a loan and what interest rate you will receive.

 Most lenders will request a copy of your driver’s license, a utility bill and proof of income.
 You will also need to provide proof of insurance along with the vehicle’s make, model, VIN (vehicle identification number) and mileage.

 If you are approved, your new lender will either pay off the old loan or send you the funds to do it yourself.
 Either way, check with both lenders to ensure all the paperwork and payments have gone through.

 The bottom line

 Refinancing could be a smart financial move if your situation has changed since you took out your current loan.
-But before you secure a new loan, use an auto refinance calculator to determine if the benefits outweigh the costs.
+Apply for preapproval with several lenders to explore potential rates and compare loan offers to gauge if you could qualify for a loan with more competitive terms.
+Then use an auto refinance calculator to determine if the benefits outweigh the costs.